VNWiki/Hugo-VNWiki/content/visual-novels/kanon.md

 ### Windows

-Use [Locale Emulator](https://xupefei.github.io/Locale-Emulator/), right-click on a game and choose "Run" in the "Locale Emulator" section.
+Use [Locale Emulator](https://xupefei.github.io/Locale-Emulator/), right-click on the game and choose "Run" in the "Locale Emulator" section.

 ### Linux